Michael is an avid content writer and researcher on various topical subjects, including personal development and wellbeing.

 Acquire a jotter book.
 When you sit on your desk, place the textbook or the notes you want to memorize on one side and your jotter book on the other.

-The main objective of this exercise is to capture the core details and store them in your memory.
-Once you have mastered the core details, you can always be able to expound on each and provide a comprehensive answer in an exam.
+The main objective of this exercise is to capture the core points and store them in your memory.
+Once you have mastered these key details, you could always expound on them in more ways than one, thereby providing comprehensive answers in every exam.

-This will save you from spending a lot of time reading through textbooks and other resource materials without the ability to retain the information for future purposes.
+This will save you from spending a lot of time reading through textbooks and other resource materials - time which is often lost because it is not compatible with how the brain works and how information is retained.